Mullgate

 • base domain and whether LAN access is expected

-• per-route hostname and bind IP inventory
+• the shared host or per-route hostname and bind IP inventory

 • DNS guidance when a base domain is set